Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 They grew their own soup-bowls.
 Source: Rothwell bone crypt - Flickr

 Actually, that skull was probably cut for forensics.
-But it highlights a cultural trait still visible in modern England: the neo-liberal abiding aversion to the costs and risks of manufacturing products the hard way.
+Though the image highlights a cultural legacy that still dominates English economics: the neo-liberal aversion to the risks and costs of manufacturing products the hard way.

-The tax-man's first begging bowl.
+The weak shall become the earthenware.
 Source: The Giant Humans That Hunted & Cannibalized Neanderthals

 After preying on them.
 Source: The Rothwell Charnel Chapel project: The Digital Ossuary

-Historians do tell us Holy Trinity church was much larger until 1673, 7 when it was downsized, then more or less abandoned.
-This following a lightning strike 8 and one of those earthquakes to which England's Midlands seem so enigmatically prone.
-For more evidence of England's strange 17th century weather and its 18th century aftermath, see Desert Islands of Eastern England.
+Historians do admit Holy Trinity church's history has peculiarities.
+It was much larger until 1673, 8 when it was downsized, then more or less abandoned.
+This change in fortunes followed a lightning strike and one of those earthquakes to which England's Midlands seem so enigmatically prone 9.

-Holy Trinity's ossuary isn't the only evidence of human hunting in Rockingham Forest.
-But its ossuary's peculiar narrative is evidence - perhaps even extraordinary evidence - that the best reputation management teams were as "all over it" in Rockingham Forest as they were in Collyweston.
+Holy Trinity's ossuary isn't merely evidence - perhaps even extraordinary evidence - of human hunting in Rockingham Forest.
+Its narrative is also evidence - perhaps even extraordinary evidence - that the best reputation management teams were as "all over it" in Rockingham Forest as they were in Collyweston.

-I suggest reputation management were so all over Rockingham Forest it's even possible to name one member of the team.
+So all over it, it's even possible to name one member of the team.
 And produce a photograph of him.

-The fingerprints of removed buildings are passed off as a medieval farming and fish ponds.
-Once you are familiar, their fingerprints are easy to find in the fields west of Collyweston past Melton Mowbray into Northamptonshire.
+The remains of removed buildings are also easily passed off as a medieval farmers' fields; their cellars as fish ponds.
+Once you're familiar, their fingerprints are easily found in the fields between Collyweston and Melton Mowbray; and further into Rockingham Forest toward Rothwell and Rockingham.

 It's called a dakhma.
 Source: Trinity of Old-World Secrets

-The image at 23 seconds is explained in more detail at Towers of Silence in Yazd - History, Architecture & Visiting Guide.
+The image at 23 seconds is worth understanding.
+It is explained in more detail at Towers of Silence in Yazd - History, Architecture & Visiting Guide.
 The final photograph shows the bone collection pit in the centre of the dakhma.
+If they were here, they were not destined for Rothwell ossuary.
+They were destined for value-add processing around Rockingham Forest.
+As we shall see.

 Structures like this: